snap-stanford/snap-python/doc/source/reference/GetNodeInDegV.rst

 	A Snap.py graph or a network

-- *NIdInDegV*: TIntPrV, a vector or (int, int) pairs (output) A vecotr of (node id, node in degree) pairs.
+- *NIdInDegV*: TIntPrV, a vector or (int, int) pairs (output) A vector of (node id, node in-degree) pairs.

 Return value: